AdvancedHacker101/C-Sharp-R.A.T-Client/README.md

 And only use this on other peoples machine if you have thier permission, otherwise you can test it on a VW (Virtul Machine)
 This is not a dangerous virus so if you start it on your own machine and don't send any commands from the server you can safely just close the program like nothing happend
+## More information
+You can view the project licence [here](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client/blob/master/LICENSE)
+You can read the code of conduct [here](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client/blob/master/CODE_OF_CONDUCT.md)
+You can read how to contribute [here](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client/blob/master/CONTRIBUTING.md)

 *Happy Coding!*